lociii/homeassistant-config/README.md

 Light and shutter control system, see https://www.digitalstrom.com/

 * dSS IP to manage the digitalSTROM installation and provide the API
-* dSS 1GB as gateway to the digitalSTROM system controlled by the dSS IP
+* dSS 1GB as gateway to the digitalSTROM bus system, controlled by the dSS IP

 ### Zigbee